 FY2023-2028 Public Art Plan

-The Phoenix Office of Arts and Culture develops the Public Art Plan annually with input and assistance from the Mayor and City Council, city residents, artists, city departments that provide percent-for-art funding, and the Phoenix Arts and Culture Commission.
+The department develops the Public Art Plan annually with input and assistance from the Mayor and City Council, city residents, artists, city departments that provide percent-for-art funding, and the Phoenix Arts and Culture Commission.
 The Plan identifies and budgets public art projects citywide and coincides with the annual Capital Improvement Program budget each fiscal year which begins on July 1.
 The Plan requires approval by the Arts and Culture Commission and City Council.

 Public art projects within the FY 2023-2028 Public Art Plan are prioritized based on opportunities to integrate artwork into individual Capital Improvement Program projects and their potential impact on the neighborhood and the broader arts community.
 Under these parameters, the FY 2023-2028 Public Art Plan focuses on the equitable distribution of funds, as allowable by the percent-for-art ordinance, and the diversification of the public art collection through broadening the types of project opportunities and continued outreach to new artists and arts organizations.